rnaga/wordpress-rest-admin/README.md

 - Profile
 - Settings

-## Installation
+## Usage

-### Backend
+### Backend - what needs to be done first
-First make sure that the followings are installed on your WordPress
+Make sure you have WP REST API and JWP plugin installed in your wordpress
 #### WP REST API
 - https://v2.wp-api.org/
 - Note that WordPress (4.7 or later) has this installed by default